 If you’re thinking about getting your CISM certification I highly recommend the following book.
 It’s a lot easier to read than others, and it comes with a great practice test software.

-(The book is not an ad nor do I get anything out of it if you plan to buy it or anything like that.
-It’s just a great book if you’re studying for the CISM.)
+(The book is not an ad nor do I get anything out of it for mentioning it.
+It’s just a great resource if you’re studying for the CISM exam.)

 One of the biggest milestones as parent is seeing your child poop or pee in the toilet for the first time.
 My second oldest son has finally done it.
 He’s over 3 and half years old and up until yesterday I didn’t think he was ever going to stop wearing his diaper.